pSpaces/Programming-with-Spaces/Promela/philosophers-1.md

 spin philosophers-1.pml
 ```

-Not that the model is deadlock free; the philosophers will never stop an will keep progressing as in:
+Not that the model is deadlock free; the philosophers will never stop and will keep progressing as in:

 ```
       Waiter putting forks on the table...